Patents and Patent Applications

 Learn more about aromatics

-.
-Recently, CCEI catalysis experts have achieved to synthesize methylbenzoate by Diels-Alder aromatization of furan and methylacrylate over the zeotypic Lewis acids Sn-BEA, Zr-BEA, and Hf-BEA.
+CCEI catalysis experts have achieved to synthesize methylbenzoate by Diels-Alder aromatization of furan and electrophilically activated methylacrylate over the zeotypic Lewis acids Sn-BEA, Zr-BEA, and Hf-BEA.
 With the aid of computational chemistry, they were able to show that these Lewis acids are capable of accelerating the Diels-Alder reaction heterogeneously.

 In order to curtail by-product formation, CCEI researchers have also been exploring phosphorous-containing siliceous zeolites.
-The have been able to synthesize zeolites with BEA (P-BEA) and MFI topology (P-SPP) and found that these catalysts are highly selective and stable for this reaction with an unprecedented
+They were able to synthesize zeolites with BEA (P-BEA) and MFI topology (P-SPP).
+These catalysts are highly selective and stable for this reaction, reaching an unprecedented

 -xylene yield of 97%.
 The superior properties of phosphorous-containing siliceous zeolite catalysts are attributed to the nature of the acid sites which exclusively catalyze the dehydration of cycloadduct intermediate, and remarkably minimize the alkylation and oligomerization reactions.

-: The selective upgrade of furans and fuel-grade compounds to deoxygenated chemicals and transportation fuels.
+: Selectively upgrade furans to fuel-grade compounds and to (partially) deoxygenated chemicals.

 Learn more about HDO

-The HDO Thrust aims to develop science and catalysts for the upgrade of furan-based compounds.
+The HDO Thrust has aimed to develop science and catalysts for the upgrade of furan-based compounds.

-Furans, obtained via dehydration of sugars or pyrolysis of lignocellulose, and oxygenated fuel precursors, obtained via chain growth chemistry of furans, are important intermediate platforms of lignocellulosic biomass.
+Furans, obtained from dehydration of sugars or pyrolysis of lignocellulose and oxygenated fuel precursors obtained from chain growth chemistry of furans are important intermediate platforms of lignocellulosic biomass.

 However, owing to their oxygen-rich content, their transformation to fuels and chemicals requires selective oxygen removal.
 Upgrade of furans requires transformative technology to improve product yields and introduce new chemicals and to reduce catalyst cost.

-We are developing non-precious metal oxide catalysts for the ring-opening of furanics.
+In a parallel effort, we developed efficient and highly selective catalysts for (1) ring-opening catalytic pathways to convert biomass-derived furans and tetrahydrofurans into adipic acid, an essential monomer in 6,6-nylon; (2) deoxydehydration of vicinal diols to olefins, a class of compounds with a multitude of uses.
+A first generation of catalysts was obtained by adopting transition metals and structural motifs from homogeneous catalysts, e.g., oxide-supported oxo-rhenium; (3) non-precious metal oxide catalysts for the ring-opening of furanics.
 We have demonstrated that the use of reduced Cu-Co-Al mixed metal oxides achieves the formation of 1,5-pentanediol with upward yields of 45% and 1,2-pentanediol with upward yields of 17%.
-This is the highest reported yield for 1,5-pentanediol when compared with other catalysts with a similar mechanism.
+This is the highest reported yield for 1,5-pentanediol when compared with other catalysts with a similar mechanism; (4) production of mono and di-ethers of furans suitable for detergents and fuels via the MVP reaction over Lewis acid centers, e.g., Sn-containing zeolites, and etherification over acid sites.

 Learn more about furans

-The furans thrust aims at paradigm changing approaches for the selective transformations of sugars to furans and their further conversion to value added chemicals and fuels.
+Furans are potentially the most versatile platform molecules for converting lignocellulose into various bio-products.
+CCEI has demonstrated a number of new bio-products derived from furans.
+Yet, furans production has been hindered by low yields due to various byproducts, such as humins.
+The furans thrust aimed at paradigm changing approaches for the selective transformations of sugars to furans and their further conversion to value-added chemicals and fuels.

-Inspired by an earlier demonstration of intermolecular Meerwein-Ponndorf-Verley (MPV) carbonyl reduction and Oppenauer alcohol oxidation (MPVO) in Sn-BEA, demonstrated sugar isomerization by an analogous intramolecular MPVO cycle.
-We have proposed that the Sn
+Inspired by an earlier demonstration of intermolecular Meerwein-Ponndorf-Verley (MPV) carbonyl reduction and Oppenauer alcohol oxidation (MPVO) in Sn-BEA, we demonstrated sugar isomerization by an analogous intramolecular MPVO cycle.
+We proposed that the Sn

-Sn MAS NMR spectroscopy and reactivity studies with isotopically labeled (
+Sn MAS NMR spectroscopy and isotopic labelling (

 -Sn-OH) can be distinguished from those in their “closed” configuration [(-SiO)

-Using DFT calculations, elucidated the glucose-fructose isomerization mechanism and showed that the “open” framework stannanol (Sn-OH) sites are catalytically more active than the “closed” framework Sn sites and suggested that group-cooperativity—often encountered in enzymatic catalysis—determines selectivity to fructose, via 1,2-hydride shift, or to mannose (epimerization), via 1,2-carbon shift.
+-Sn].
+Using DFT calculations, we elucidated the glucose-fructose isomerization mechanism and showed that the “open” framework stannanol (Sn-OH) sites are catalytically more active than the “closed” ones and suggested that group-cooperativity—often encountered in enzymatic catalysis—determines selectivity to fructose, via 1,2-hydride shift, or to mannose (epimerization), via 1,2-carbon shift.

-Contributed to the selective formation of 5-hydroxymethylfurfural (HMF) from fructose, with emphasis on understanding why certain organic solvents (e.g., DMSO, neat or as a co-solvent) accelerate fructose dehydration and minimize HMF degradation to levulinic and formic acids and polymerization to humins.
-Using quantum mechanics/molecular mechanics molecular dynamics simulations showed that rate-limiting elementary steps of the dehydration are profoundly influenced by solvent dynamics and
+We contributed to the selective formation of 5-hydroxymethylfurfural (HMF) from fructose, with emphasis on understanding why certain organic solvents (e.g., DMSO, neat or as co-solvent) accelerate fructose dehydration and minimize HMF loss to levulinic and formic acids and humins.
+Using quantum mechanics/molecular mechanics molecular dynamics simulations we showed that rate-limiting elementary steps of the dehydration are profoundly influenced by solvent dynamics and

-, being accelerated as the dielectric constant of the medium decreases.
-We developed the COSMO-SAC modeling platform to predict solvents for reactive extraction and increase the yield of furans during dehydration.
-We introduced reactive adsorption and suitable adsorbents as an alternative to reactive extraction and shown that this can be a competitive process at lower temperatures.
-Finally, we developed the first kinetic model for dehydration of fructose to HMF and byproducts and used this to optimize operating conditions.
+.
+We developed the COSMO-SAC modeling platform to predict solvents for reactive extraction to increase the yield of furans during dehydration.
+We introduced reactive adsorption and suitable adsorbents as an alternative to reactive extraction and showed that this can be a competitive process at lower temperatures.
+Finally, we developed the first kinetic models for dehydration of fructose to HMF and byproducts and for glucose isomerization to fructose and used these to optimize operating conditions.

-Elucidated the mechanism of formation of HMF in the isomerization of glucose to fructose and xylose to xylulose using metal salts as homogenous Lewis acid catalysts by employing speciation modeling, ab initio molecular dynamics, and a suit of experimental methods.
-We showed that the aldol-ketose isomerization mechanism is similar to that over Sn-BEA and proceeds via 1,2 hydride shift over a hydroxide form of the cation.
+We employed speciation modeling, ab initio molecular dynamics and a suit of experimental methods to elucidate the mechanism of HMF formation in the glucose-fructose and xylose-xylulose isomerization using metal salts as homogenous Lewis acid catalysts.
+We showed that the homogeneous aldol-ketose isomerization mechanism is similar to that over Sn-BEA.
 Hydrolysis of the salt produces Brønsted acidity that drives fructose dehydration to HMF and further to formic and levulinic acids.

 Learn more about surfactants

-We have shown that sugar-derived furans can be linked with triglyceride-derived fatty acid chains via Friedel−Crafts acylation within single layer (SPP) zeolite catalysts.
+We are developing strategies to synthesize surfactants from bio-renewable feedstocks as they have potential environmental benefits in addition to unique physicochemical properties that could improve performance and expand applicability.
+We have shown that sugar-derived furans can be linked with triglyceride-derived fatty acid chains via Friedel−Crafts acylation within single layer (SPP) zeolite catalysts to yield oleo-furan surfactants with superior properties compared to standard detergents.
 These alkylfuran surfactants independently suppress the effects of hard water while simultaneously permitting broad tunability of size, structure, and function, which can be optimized for superior capability for forming micelles and solubilizing in water.
+Insights into the fundamentals of acylation chemistry have been obtained.
+Improved catalysts and processes are being developed.

-: To develop innovative solutions to produce sustainable, durable, and high-performance bio-lubricants from inexpensive and sustainable renewables (non-food biomass, natural oils or waste cooking oils).
+: Develop sustainable, durable and high-performance bio-lubricants from inexpensive and sustainable renewables, including non-food biomass and fat, natural oils or waste cooking oils.

 Learn more about lubricants

-We have developed a novel strategy to produce three broad classes of bio-lubricants, from inexpensive and sustainable renewables (non-food biomass, natural oils or waste cooking oils).
-High yields, up to 90%, have been achieved.
-The number of carbons and molecular structure can be controlled with precision.
-These molecules contain furan rings, fully saturated furan rings, or fully deoxygenated branched alkanes.
-Their synthesis entails hydroxyalkylation/alkylation of 2-alkylfurans with aldehydes and subsequent hydrogenation and hydrodeoxygenation.
-The properties of these synthetic bio-lubricants are on par with or better than those of current mineral oils and synthetic lubricants.
+We have developed novel synthesis strategies to produce three broad classes of bio-lubricants from inexpensive and sustainable non-food biomass and natural oils or waste cooking oils.
+Yields ranging from 80 to over 90% have been achieved.
+These molecules contain furan rings, or fully saturated furan rings, or fully deoxygenated branched alkanes.
+Importantly, we can control with precision the number of carbons, the molecular structure, the degree of aromaticity and the oxygen level.
+Our carbon-carbon coupling synthesis strategies include: (1) acylation of furan; (2) hydroxyalkylation/alkylation of 2-alkylfurans with aldehydes; (3) conjugate addition-hydroxyalkylation/alkylation (CA-HAA) of 2-alkylfurans with enals; and (4) ketonic decarboxylation of fatty acids followed by aldol condensation.
+The derived furan-based lubricants can be further upgraded via hydrogenation or hydrodeoxygenation.
+New, inexpensive metal oxide on metal hydrodeoxygenation catalysts have been developed.
+The properties of these bio-lubricants are on par with or better than those of commercial mineral oils and synthetic lubricants.

 Learn more about adhesives

-Waste-derived adhesives exhibit excellent adhesion to stainless steel without the addition of any tackifier or plasticizer, typically used in manufacturing petroleum derived adhesives.
-Our waste derived adhesives are just as competitive as commercial tapes.
-Application of this adhesives also include packaging, labels, sticky notes, and plastic wraps.
+Waste-derived adhesives exhibit excellent adhesion to stainless steel without the addition of any tackifier or plasticizer, typically used in the manufacturing of adhesives from petroleum.
+We synthesize adhesives that are just as competitive as commercial tapes.
+Applications range from packaging and plastic wraps to labels and sticky notes.

-We have introduced a strategy toward the development of high-performance, pressure-sensitive adhesives (PSAs) from raw biomass deconstruction.
-By depolymerization of poplar wood, followed by minimal purification, we have produced two aromatic compounds, 4-propylsyringol and 4-propylguaiacol.
-Their efficient functionalization with either acrylate or methacrylate groups yield monomers that could easily be polymerized by a scalable, reversible, addition-fragmentation chain-transfer process to yield polymeric materials with high glass transition temperatures and robust thermal stabilities, especially relative to other potentially biobased alternatives.
+We have introduced a strategy toward the development of high-performance, pressure-sensitive adhesives (PSAs) from raw biomass.
+By depolymerizing poplar wood with minimal purification, we have produced substituted aromatic compounds such as 4-propylsyringol and 4-propylguaiacol.
+Their efficient functionalization with either acrylate or methacrylate groups yield monomers that could easily be polymerized by a scalable, reversible addition-fragmentation chain-transfer process into polymeric materials with high glass-transition temperatures and robust thermal stabilities, especially relative to other potentially bio-based alternatives.